• a family-friendly pilgrimage through the wilds of Scotland •

 Kyle and Tsh Oxenreider are explorers down to their bones, and ever since they met on a dirt road in war-torn Kosovo 25-plus years ago, travel has been in their family's DNA.
 They've lived in Kosovo and Turkey and traveled to well over thirty countries, including having led six group pilgrimages.
 A decade ago they took their three kids on a round-the- globe journey, spending a school year learning from the greatest textbook there is: the world.

-Kyle is a small business owner, and Tsh is a podcaster, teacher and author of six books (with more on the way!), including At Home in the World: Reflections on Belonging While Wandering the Globe, She is also the writer behind the popular newsletter The Commonplace and host of the podcast A Drink With a Friend, both of which explore all of ordinary life through a sacramental lens.
+Kyle is a small business owner, and Tsh is a podcaster, teacher and author of six books (with more on the way!), including At Home in the World: Reflections on Belonging While Wandering the Globe.
+She is also the writer behind the popular newsletter The Commonplace and host of the podcast A Drink With a Friend, both of which explore all of ordinary life through a sacramental lens.
 Her favorite job title of all time though, of course, is mom.

 Together, they're experienced travel guides, and both of them are Catholic converts after spending most of their lives as devoted evangelicals and then Anglicans.
 Their favorite style of travel?
 Laid-back adventure.
 When you travel with them, you'll try new things and ask new questions about the world and your place in it, but not at the cost of unwise risk.
-We'll learn from places and people, then spend time together unpacking what we've learned, usually over a local drink.
+You'll learn from places and people, then spend time together unpacking what you've learned, usually over a local drink.

 FAQs